 The need for UV laser technology options within the packaging realm is ever evolving.
 The introduction of Brewer Science’s first-generation UV laser release material was designed to benefit a variety of temporary bonding and debonding market applications including chip-first/chip-last and RDL-first FOWLP processes.

-BrewerBOND® 701 material is the most versatile excimer laser release material due to its ability to handle a variety of stress applications.
-Its typical thickness is 150-250 nm, and the material is thermally stable up to 350°C. The material is used with a transparent carrier and can be debonded at 308-nm or 355-nm laser wavelengths.
+BrewerBOND® 701 material is the most versatile laser release material due to its ability to handle a variety of stress applications.
+Its typical thickness is 150-250 nm, and the material is thermally stable up to 400°C. The material is used with a transparent carrier and can be debonded at laser wavelength ranges of 248 nm to 355 nm.
 BrewerBOND® 701 material can be removed with solvent prior to cure for rework.
-When using the laser debond process, this material is suitable for all production environments due to its high throughput and no-stress separation.
+When using the laser debond process, this material is suitable for all production environments due to its high throughput and low-stress separation.

 Distinctive characteristics of the laser release method:

 *Coating can be removed by an oxidizing plasma or an oxidizing solvent stripping process such as ozone plasma stripping, Piranha solution, or RCA cleaning.

 BrewerBOND® 701 Material